At Beaulieu we take great pride in our uniform and we expect our students to wear their uniform smartly at all times.

 - Navy blue socks or navy blue opaque tights.

 - Summer dress – no shorter than 2 cms above the knee (compulsory item must be worn after the Easter holiday until October half term only).
-To be worn with navy socks, black shoes, navy cardigan (no jumpers to be worn with the summer dress) and blazer.
+To be worn with white socks, black shoes, (no jumpers to be worn with the summer dress) and blazer.

 - Navy blue blazer, with school crest on pocket.